 Test Your Knowledge

 EJ presents to the ER with altered mental status and a respiratory rate of 15 bpm.
 After sending for an ABG sample the results revealed a blood pH of 7.29, a HCO3 of 25 and a PaCO2 of 50.
-Which of the following would be a correct interpretation of the patient’s arterial blood gases?
+Which of the following would be a correct interpretation of the client’s arterial blood gases?

 - Primary respiratory acidosis